Aloim/Cybergenic/README.md

 # Cybergenic
 Grow applications instead of coding them.
 This framework uses biological evolution principles to create self-healing, self-optimizing software that discovers its own architecture through runtime signals.
-Reduces maintenance to zero and AI costs by 70-80%.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 README.md
-Cybergenic Framework
+markdown# Cybergenic Framework

 ## Overview

 The **Cybergenic Framework** is a revolutionary software development paradigm where applications literally "grow" from a seed specification through controlled evolutionary processes, mimicking biological development from embryo to mature organism with **self-healing, self-optimizing capabilities**.

 **Core Principle:** "Don't write code.
 Grow self-maintaining organisms through signal-driven evolution."

+---

+##  Getting Started

+**New to Cybergenic?** Start here:

+1. **Read [Tutorial.md](Tutorial.md)** - Complete beginner's guide with a PingPong game example
+2. **Understand the concepts** - Read this README for the "why" and "how"
+3. **Study the workflow** - Check [WORKFLOW.md](WORKFLOW.md) to see what happens during evolution
+4. **Run your first organism** - Follow the Quick Start section below

+**Key Requirements:**
+- Python 3.8+
+- Git (recommended)
+- psutil package (`pip install psutil`)

+---

 ## What Makes This Revolutionary